d3chapma/d3chapma.github.io/src/_posts/2024-06-20-task-management-in-logseq-part-4.md

 database.
 All queries have a `:in $` inferred by default, but when you are providing your own `:in` clause you need to remember the `$`.

-Next we want to specify that we only want tasks scheduled after today.
+Next we want to specify that we only want tasks scheduled for today or earlier.
 You can do that with these two lines:

 ```clojure